open-amt-cloud-toolkit/rps/README.md

     >Note: Warning messages are okay and expected for optional dependencies.

 4. The RPS listens on port 8081.
+Successful installation produces the command line message:

+    ```
-Successful installation produces the command line message RPS Microservice Rest APIs listening on https://:8081.
+    RPS Microservice Rest APIs listening on https://:8081.
+    ```

 For detailed documentation about RPS, see the [docs](https://open-amt-cloud-toolkit.github.io/mps/)